 Pair up for each section of the interview so that you get a balanced view of the candidate.

-Biases creep in all over, so ensure as many people meet the candidate as possible – and always ensure there are two people in each section representing the company.
+Biases creep in all over, so ensure as many people meet the candidate as possible – and always ensure there are two people in each session representing the company.

 Don’t forget to include this information in the pre-wire communications to them and the agenda.

-Of course, it goes without saying, but make sure everyone on your interview team is trained in good behavioural questioning, the legalities of interviews and are pretty good at reading people and their non-verbal tells.
+Of course, it goes without saying, but make sure everyone on your interview team is trained in good behavioural questioning, the legalities of interviews and are well versed in effective communication.

 8. Compensate for a lack of visuals

-You may be surprised by how much of the conversations meaning is conveyed by non-verbals such as gesture, posture and facial expressions.
+You may be surprised by how much of the meaning in communication is conveyed by non-verbals such as gesture, posture and facial expressions.

 You must compensate for this lack of visual clues by actively listening to what is being said and appreciating that sometimes the words won’t always convey the true message.

-In instances where you have some doubts or niggles about what has been said then dig deeper.
-Ask qualifying and clarifying questions to find out more.
+In instances where you have some doubts or niggles about what has been said, then dig deeper (carefully) with qualifying and clarifying questions to find out more.
 You may need to do this more on a remote call than in-person.

 When you are listening use the occasional verbal feedback so that they know you are paying attention.
 A simple “yep” or “uhum” is enough to give them some feedback.

-Use simple words and be sure to be as clear as possible on the call.
+Use simple words and be sure to be as clear as possible on the remote interview.

-9. Don’t eat or drink during the interview
+9. Don’t eat or drink during the remote interview

 It’s really obvious when someone is eating, drinking or smoking when on a call.